cpputest/cpputest/README_TestDoubles.md

 how the DoC is invoked.

 #### Differences from CppUMock
-Expectation frameworks are expressive rather than constrained.
+Expectation Frameworks are expressive rather than constrained.
 If constraints are needed, they can be expressed, rather than forcing unexpected constraints upon all use cases.

 * Parameters are only necessary to be matched if part of the expectation